How to Respond to Negative Reviews

 What this tells us is that having a negative customer experience is a much stronger motivator for people to leave a review than a positive one.
 If they have a good experience and everything goes as planned, they likely think nothing of it.
 But a bad experience drives them to action because they take it personally.
 Something about your product or service has negatively affected their day.
 They want you to know about it and (hopefully) make it better.

 But, after learning about your customer’s negative experience, what should you do about it?

 Why you should respond to bad reviews

 It can be somewhat daunting to read a bad review of the business or product you’ve put so much of your time and energy into creating.
 But appropriately responding to such reviews is very important for how that product, or even your company, are perceived in the future.

-While your gut instinct to reading a bad review might be to ignore it completely, or to respond to it with your own tongue-in-cheek remarks, the best thing you can do to handle a bad review is address it quickly and politely.
-There are a surprising number of benefits to you if you do so.
+While your gut instinct to reading a bad review might be to ignore it completely, or to respond to it with your own tongue-in-cheek remarks, the best thing you can do to handle a bad review is to address it quickly and politely.
+If you decide that you should respond to a negative review, there are a surprising number of benefits to you.

 Negative reviews can be good for you (sort of)

 For example, one study from the Journal of Consumer Research showed that negative reviews can actually be good for your business… to some extent.
 Reviewers who leave negative but fair reviews of your product or service can actually improve how potential customers view your brand.

 Polite negative reviews that use phrases like “I’ll be honest…” and “I don’t want to be mean, but…” can actually make your brand seem more legitimate, even when compared to brands with zero negative reviews.
 By responding to such reviews, you can take these sentiments a step further.
 A response will show that even though the customer might not be mad, you care about addressing their issues anyway.